DSXiangLi/DecryptPrompt/README.md

 - On the Advance of Making Language Models Better Reasoners
 - Progressive-Hint Prompting Improves Reasoning in Large Language Models
 - ASK ME ANYTHING: A SIMPLE STRATEGY FOR PROMPTING LANGUAGE MODELS  :star:
+- Inference-Time Intervention: Eliciting Truthful Answers from a Language Model

 ### Other Prompt Engineer
 - Calibrate Before Use: Improving Few-Shot Performance of Language Models